For Jo Darvall, art and storytelling are intrinsically linked. A love of story inspires her work and invests it with tension and texture.

 Since moving to Perth in 2009 Jo has continued to grow her art practice by distilling her ideas and uncovering new stories from the West – including those of Western Australian historical figure C.Y.
 O’Connor and his daughter, Kathleen, yielding two sell-out series and a travelling exhibition.

 She works from her Pakenham Street Arts Space studio in Fremantle, and is an arts educator at Fremantle Arts Centre.
 In 2015 she was awarded the Mandjar Corporate Art Award and City of Belmont Open Art Award.
 Is a recipient of funding from the Department of Culture and the Arts WA in 2016, and 2017 to stage her exhibitions Nationally and Internationally.
-Her artwork features in the Janet Holmes a Court, Artbank, WA Water Corporation, Perth Crown Towers, WA Children’s Hospital and Credit Suisse Collections in Australia, and Private Collections in New York, South Africa, Hong Kong and One Ferrer Corporation Collection Singapore.
+Her artwork features in the Janet Holmes a Court, Artbank, WA Water Corporation, Perth Crown Towers, WA Children’s Hospital and Credit Suisse Collections in Australia, and Private Collections in New York, South Africa, Hong Kong, Beijing and One Ferrer Corporation Collection Singapore.

 SELECTED SOLO EXHIBITIONS

 '2017 RAW Umber and Silk Manet Museum, Beijing

 2017 All that is Changing Australian High Commission, Singapore